-There is concern about the health of the fund from the reduction of commercial river use, and the past few years additional expenditures (\$67,000 for Chili Bar and \$44,000 for River Shuttle AQMD matching funds).

-Table 4 presents actual income and expenditure amounts for fiscal year 2008/2009.
+There is concern about the health of the fund from the reduction of commercial river use (revenue from use fees), and the past few years additional expenditures (\$67,000 for Chili Bar and \$44,000 for River Shuttle AQMD matching funds).
+Costs of implementing the County River Program have increased since 2001 (RMP adoption) which will likely result in a reduced level of service starting in 2011 unless there is an increase in revenue.
+Table 4 presents actual income and expenditure amounts for fiscal year 2010/2011.
 The fiscal year is from July 1st to June 30th.